TalaoDAO/hedera-vc-api/README.md

 5. [Verifier] Verify a Presentation issued by a `did:hedera`
 6. [Issuer] Revoke a Verifiable Presentation using a 2021 Status List.

+## API Docs

+This API is compliant with the [VC API](https://w3c-ccg.github.io/vc-api/#the-vc-api) specifications.
+The actual swagger for this service is available [here](./build/swagger.json).
+When the service is running, the swagger is also served at the `/docs` url.

 ## Install

+If you just want to consume this API and have docker setup, you may directly use the provided [docker image](#docker), see below.

+This API runs a node.js server, ensure you have node >18 installed and clone this repository, then:

 ```
 npm install